Skip to main contentIBM Quantum Documentation Preview

 Additionally, the home directory includes a subdirectory named persistent-volume.
 All work you would like to save should be placed in this directory, as it is the only one that will be saved across different container runs.

-In the process of circuit cutting, there are two types of cuts: a gate or "space-like" cut where a cut goes through a gate operating on two (or more) qubits, and a wire or "time-like" cut which cut directly through a qubit wire (essentially a single-qubit identity gate that has been cut into two pieces).
+In the circuit cutting process, there are two types of cuts: a gate or "space-like" cut, where a cut goes through a gate operating on two (or more) qubits, and a wire or "time-like" cut, which cuts directly through a qubit wire (essentially a single-qubit identity gate that has been cut into two pieces).

-There are also three scenarios to consider when preparing a circuit cutting workflow; which center around the availability of classical communication between the circuit executions.
-The first is where only local operations (LO) are available while the other two introduce classical communication between executions known as local operations and classical communication (LOCC).
-The LOCC scenarios are then grouped into either near-time, one-directional communication between circuit executions or real-time, bi-directional communication (which you might see in a multi-QPU environment).
+There are three scenarios to consider when preparing a circuit cutting workflow, which center around the availability of classical communication between the circuit executions.
+The first is where only local operations (LO) are available, while the other two introduce classical communication between executions known as local operations and classical communication (LOCC).
+The LOCC scenarios are then grouped into either near-time, one-directional communication between circuit executions, or real-time, bi-directional communication (which you might see in a multi-QPU environment).

 While circuit cutting can be used to execute quantum circuits larger than what is possible on currently available hardware, it does come at a cost.
-Because the technique can be framed as a quasiprobability decomposition (QPD) problem, there is an exponential sampling overhead required in order to reconstruct the results.
-This overhead is the factor by which the overall number of shots must increase in order for the quasiprobability decomposition to result in the same amount of error, ϵ\epsilon, as you would get by executing the original circuit.
-Each cut gate contributes to this overhead and the amount of overhead added is dependent on the type of gate that was cut (more details on the overhead sampling can be found in final appendix of [1]).
+Because the technique can be framed as a quasi-probability decomposition (QPD) problem, there is an exponential sampling overhead required in order to reconstruct the results.
+This overhead is the factor by which the overall number of shots must increase in order for the quasi-probability decomposition to result in the same amount of error, ϵ\epsilon, as you would get by executing the original circuit.
+Each cut gate contributes to this overhead, and the amount of overhead added depends on the type of gate that was cut (more details on the overhead sampling can be found in final appendix of [1]).

 Formally, the QPD problem of circuit cutting can be expressed as follows: